pytorch/xla/contrib/colab/README.md

 # Colab Notebooks

 We have a couple of Colab notebooks here that work with Colab.
-The name of the notebooks tell which version of Colab TF/XRT they're compatible with.
+The name of the notebooks tells which version of Colab TF/XRT they're compatible with.
 For example, `mnist-training-xrt-1-15.ipynb` has been tested to be compatible with `TF/XRT 1.15`.
 On colab, you can check the current `TF/XRT` version by running a snippet like:

 ```
 import tensorflow as tf
 tf.__version__
 ```

-*Note*: These colab notebooks typically run on small machines (the Compute VMs, which run the input pipeline) and training is often bottlenecked on the small Compute VM machines.
+*Note*: These colab notebooks typically run on small machines (the Compute VMs, which runs the input pipeline) and training is often bottlenecked on the small Compute VM machines.
 For optimal performance create a GCP VM and TPU pair following our GCP Tutorials.

 ## Get started with our Colab Tutorials
 * [Training MNIST on TPUs](https://colab.research.google.com/github/pytorch/xla/blob/master/contrib/colab/mnist-training-xrt-1-15.ipynb)